LYFsmile Logo

 • Your child shows low self-esteem or constant self-doubt

-• Academic performance drops due to lack of focus or motivation
+• Academic performance drops due to a lack of focus or motivation

 • They seem lonely, even when surrounded by family

 At this stage, early support can make a real difference.
-With the help of therapy for adolescent anxiety and the right therapy for teenagers, your child can learn to process their emotions in a healthier way.
+With the help of therapy for adolescent anxiety and the right therapy for teenagers, your child can learn to process their emotions more healthily.

-Getting guidance from a child therapist or child psychologist in Gurgaon can help not only your teen, but also improve understanding and connection within the family.
+Getting guidance from a top-rated child psychologist in India can help not only your teen but also improve understanding and connection within the family.
+In many teenagers, emotional withdrawal is also connected with Counseling for School Stress, especially when academic pressure, fear of failure, or performance anxiety begin affecting family relationships and emotional well-being.

 How separation from parents starts affecting a teenager’s behaviour